Hope for Climate & Social Justice

 Overview

-The top 3 pitches will receive $10K to create their films, mentoring sessions from film professionals, and the grand prize winner (selected from the top three) will win an additional $2k in cold hard cash—just what your wallet needs!
+Submit a short film concept grounded in a current issue involving climate justice or how climate change intersects with social justice, presenting it in a way that leaves the audience feeling hopeful.
+While not dismissing the urgency, point the way to hope so that the film helps bring us out of the darkness and into the light.
+The top 2 pitches will receive $10K to create their films, mentoring sessions from film professionals, and the grand prize winner (selected from the top two) will win an additional $2k in cold hard cash—just what your wallet needs!

 So, know a college student that's got big screen dreams?
 Pay it forward and pass this link along - we'd love to see their pitch!